 If you already have your own website or Etsy store, is it worth applying for Amazon Handmade?

-Other issues include the inability to see analytics for your store.
+Other issues include limited metrics and analytics for your store.

 “There’s no way to see how many people are actually viewing [your] item,” Strayer says.
 That’s been frustrating for him, since he’s used to Etsy, which “gives you all kinds of information” so you can “tailor your listings.”